A Many Lives Memoir

 We are Soul (Continued)

 Each of us is on this path.
 There are countless souls ahead of us, behind us, and beside us.
-Highly evolved souls have been assigned to guide each of us, ancient spiritual friends.
-They are always near, speaking to us in ways we don't always comprehend.
-They work to implant ideas, bring about coincidences, link people to us and help pave our way.
+Highly evolved souls have been assigned to guide each of us, ancient spiritual friends who have completed their journey long ago.
+They are always near, speaking to us in ways we don’t always comprehend.
+They work to implant ideas, bring about coincidences, link people to us, and help pave our way.
 We are never alone.

 Our Lifeline from Source